Qbandev/stbchef/README.md

 - NOT financial advice
 - NOT intended for real trading
 - NO guarantee of accuracy
-- Use at your own risk
 - For AI model comparison only
 - Does NOT execute actual trades
-- Historical performance does not guarantee future results
-- API rate limits and costs should be considered
-- Models may have varying response times and availability

 ## Requirements

-- **System**
 - Python 3.10 or higher
 - Poetry package manager
-  - SQLite database
-  - Minimum 512MB RAM (optimized)
+- API keys for all services
 - Stable internet connection

-- **API Keys**
-  - Etherscan (for market data and gas prices)
-  - Google Gemini (for Gemini 2.0 Flash)
-  - Groq (for deepseek-r1-distill-llama-70b-specdec)
-  - Mistral (for Mistral Large)

-- **Optional**
-  - MetaMask wallet for notifications
-  - Modern web browser with JavaScript enabled and localStorage support
+- Modern web browser
-  - Screen resolution 1280x720 or higher recommended

-## Performance Optimizations

-- **Memory Management**
-  - Efficient SQLite database with Write-Ahead Logging
-  - Automatic cleanup of historical data older than 7 days
-  - Memory-efficient data structures using deque
-  - LRU caching for expensive calculations
-  - Optimized database queries with proper indexing

-- **Data Persistence**
-  - Local storage for wallet connection state
-  - Cached trading history with automatic expiration
-  - Automatic recovery of wallet connection
-  - Session data persistence across page reloads
-  - Graceful handling of storage limits

 ## License